withastro/astro/CONTRIBUTING.md

 - **Inside Vite**: this code lives in `src/runtime/server/`.
 - **In the browser**: this code lives in `src/runtime/client/`.

 Understanding in which environment code runs, and at which stage in the process, can help clarify thinking about what Astro is doing.
-It also helps with debugging, for instance, if you’re working within `src/core/`, you know that your code isn’t executing within Vite, so you don’t have to debug Vite’s setup.
+It also helps with debugging, for instance, if you're working within `src/core/`, you know that your code isn't executing within Vite, so you don't have to debug Vite's setup.
 But you will have to debug vite inside `runtime/server/`.

 ## Releasing Astro